 The respondent’s brief is due on October 24, 2014, and argument before the U.S. Supreme Court is set for December 2, 2014.
 We’ll continue to watch this case as it develops.

 Catherine Stockell has over thirty years specializing in the practice of trademark and copyright law.
-For the first half of her career, Catherine’s practice focused primarily on trademark litigation, representing clients and their brands in a variety of industries including food and beverage, tobacco, sporting goods, nutritional products,...
+For the first half of her career, prior to joining Fish, Catherine was a partner at an IP firm where her practice focused primarily on trademark litigation, representing clients and their brands in a variety of industries including food and...